Labret Piercings: Guide & Images

 For this reason, you should check your gum health often and see a dentist frequently.

-Embedding is the term used when the disk or bead tightens against the lip and can in some cases actually be engulfed into the lip itself.
+Embedding is the term used when the disk or bead tightens against the bottom lip and can in some cases actually be engulfed into the lip itself.

-Whilst embedding can cause extra swelling and soreness to the lip area, any extra damage done will likely only be temporary.
+While embedding can cause extra swelling and soreness to the lip area, any extra damage done will likely only be temporary.